 - In the “Authentication realm” section, choose User picks from a list of authentication realms….

 Choose the user realm you configured earlier, and click Add to move it to the Selected realms box on the right.
 Make sure this is the only selected realm for this sign-in page.

 Test Your Setup

 To test your Juniper two-factor authentication setup, go to the URL that you defined for your sign-in policy.
-After you complete the primary authentication, Duo enrollment/login should appear.
+After you complete primary authentication, the Duo enrollment/login prompt appears.

 - Primary authentication